stallman-j/ekonomR/README.md

 ```

-Install `remotes` if you don't have it, then install `ekonomR` like below.` Installing a package is like buying a Kindle book off Amazon. `remotes` allows you to download packages from the internets. `ekonomR` is this package, which provides a bunch of templates to get you going on your projects.
+Install `remotes` if you don't have it, then install `ekonomR` like below.
+Installing a package is like buying a Kindle book off Amazon, or buying an app off an app store.
+Different packages have different content that lets you do different stuff.

+`remotes` allows you to download packages from the internets. `ekonomR` is this package, which provides a bunch of templates to get you going on your projects.

 ``` r
 install.packages("remotes")
 remotes::install_github("stallman-j/ekonomR")
 ```

 Bring the package into your library.
-Putting a package in your library is like downloading the book that you'd already purchased onto your Kindle so that you can read it when you want.
+Putting a package in your library is like downloading the book that you'd already purchased onto your Kindle so that you can read it when you want, or downloading an app that you've already bought onto a new device.

 ``` r
 library(ekonomR)